What Programs do we offer?

 Where is the volunteer location?
 Who is responsible for the transportation?

-All programs are online with one program being in-person.
 Previous volunteer locations include community centers, high schools, and homeless shelters in Northern Virginia, Maryland, and D.C.
-However, no transportation is needed for BranchOut!
-2021 since activities will be virtual.
+Students will have to provide their own transoportation.

 Can lunch be purchased on the site or has to be self prepared?